-Liberia signed on to the EITI process in April of 2007 and was subsequently established as an autonomous agency by an Act of the Liberian Legislature approved on July 10, 2009.
+Liberia signed on to the EITI process in April of 2007 and subsequently established as an autonomous agency by an Act of Legislature on July 10, 2009.
 Liberia became EITI compliant in 2009.
-Since its entry into the EITI processes, Liberia has produced 5 EITI Reports covering fiscal years: 2007/2008, 2008/2009, 2009/2010, 2010/2011 and 2011/2012, respectively.
-Liberia extended the scope of the EITI to include the forestry and agriculture sectors.
+Since its involvement into the EITI processes, Liberia has produced 6 EITI Reports covering fiscal years 2007/08 to 2012/13.
+Liberia extended the scope of the EITI reporting to the forestry and agriculture sectors.